Farewell to Aaron & Company

 In 2013, shortly after Hurricane Sandy, Aaron & Company acquires Dickson Plumbing Supply in Brielle, New Jersey.
 After almost a year of working in a temporary “pop-up” branch due to the extensive damage done to the building due to Hurricane Sandy, Aaron & Company officially opens 1 Union Ave, Brielle NJ in May of 2014.

-Today, Aaron and Company employs over 150 people at it's eight locations including the four that house the Aaron Kitchen and Bath Design Gallery showrooms.
+Today, Aaron and Company employs over 150 people at eight locations including the four that house the Aaron Kitchen and Bath Design Gallery showrooms.
 We are now considered one of the largest independent wholesale distributors of plumbing, heating, and cooling products in New Jersey.

 If anyone has photos or other media related to Aaron & Company, share and I'll add them below.